understandable-machine-intelligence-lab/Quantus/README.md

 ## Library

 This project started with the goal of collecting existing evaluation metrics that have been introduced in the context of Explainable Artificial Intelligence (XAI) research.
-Along the way of implementation, it became clear that XAI metrics most often belong to one out of six categories i.e., 1) faithfulness, 2) robustness, 3) localisation 4) complexity 5) randomisation/ unit or 6) axiomatic.
+Along the way of implementation, it became clear that XAI metrics most often belong to one out of six categories i.e., 1) faithfulness, 2) robustness, 3) localisation 4) complexity 5) randomisation or 6) axiomatic metrics.
+(Note that in literature, the categories are often mentioned under different naming conventions e.g., 'robustness' is often replaced for 'stability' or 'sensitivity' and "'faithfulness' is commonly interchanged for 'fidelity'.)

-As such, the `quantus library contains implementations of the following evaluation measures:
+The `quantus` library contains implementations of the following evaluation measures:

 <span style="color:#ff0000">List TBC.</span>